Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Energy Teleportation and Redfield Equation

 \subsection{Energy teleportation with $X$ state}

-Apparently the energy output originates from the correlation between A and B. However, the specific quantum resources underpinning energy teleportation still lack a comprehensive explanation.
+The energy output in QET originates from the correlations between subsystems $A$ and $B$.
+However, the specific quantum resources underpinning energy teleportation have not yet been fully clarified.
 For the ground state, the efficiency of energy transfer is closely related to coherence and concurrence \cite{fan2024role}.
-However, in the case of mixed states, it remains unclear which specific quantum resources fully determine energy transfer.
-While the presence of quantum resources allows for greater energy output, nonetheless, the total amount of energy extracted and the efficiency of extraction do not always vary monotonically with respect to any specific quantum resource.
-In more extreme cases, it is possible to extract energy even when performing QET on a direct product state \cite{haque2024aspects}.
-Although a unique relationship between energy output and quantum resources cannot be established, we can still analyze the energy output based the structure of the initial state.
+However, for mixed states, it remains unclear which quantum resources are primarily responsible for the energy output.
+Although the presence of quantum resources can enhance the energy output, neither the extracted energy nor the transfer efficiency necessarily varies monotonically with any single quantum resource.
+In more extreme cases, energy can be extracted even when QET is performed on a direct product state \cite{haque2024aspects}.
+Although no one-to-one correspondence between the energy output and a specific quantum resource has been established, we can still analyze the energy output from the structure of the initial state.